 Northern Virginia is now in Phase 3 of reopening!
 Visit our Forward Virginia page for more information about what this means for Fairfax County businesses.
 Please check individual websites and social feeds for up to date information on their operating status and safety protocols.
 See Guidelines

 Between the Potomac and Occoquan Rivers that border Fairfax County and the 30,000 acres of parkland in between, you'll find a plethora of breathtaking fall foliage viewing locations awash in the russets, golds, reds, and greens of the area's most triumphant season.

-The leaves here in Northern Virginia typically start changing anytime between late October and early November.
+The fall leaves here in Northern Virginia typically start changing anytime between late October and early November.
 The Virginia Department of Forestry updates their site with the latest information on a yearly basis.

 The George Washington Memorial Parkway (or "GW Parkway") is maintained by the National Park Service and was actually designed for the sole purpose of recreational driving.
 So take advantage by taking a leisurely jaunt along its scenic twists and turns and observe great views of not only the autumn colors of the trees lining the road, but of the foliage fronting the DC skyline and Potomac River as well.
 The parkway links over two dozen sites that commemorate important episodes in American history and preserve habitat for local wildlife, so there are plenty of places to stop along your journey.